F.A.Q

 When should wisdom teeth be removed?

-In removing wisdom teeth around the ages of 16-22, one can generally avoid structural damage and has the best chance of healing without problems.
-Click here to learn more about your wisdom teeth
+When removing wisdom teeth around the ages of 16-22, one can generally avoid structural damage and has the best chance of healing without problems.
+Not everyone needs to get their wisdom teeth removed if there is enough space on the jaw and teeth come in straight.

 How does dental insurance differ from health insurance?